Sarah Blackwood (Canadian singer): Family

-Blackwood has been in a relationship with Walk off the Earth bandmate Gianni "Luminati" Nicassio since January 2012, and the couple have three sons: Giorgio Michael, born 18 June 2013; Luigi Colombo, born 25 July 2015; and Romeo Aniello, born 23 August 2017.
+Blackwood has been in a relationship with Walk off the Earth bandmate Gianni "Luminati" Nicassio since January 2012, and the couple has three sons: Giorgio Michael, born 18 June 2013; Luigi Colombo, born 25 July 2015; and Romeo Aniello, born 23 August 2017.
 Blackwood and Luminati are known for taking their children with them on tour, giving their eclectic musical style an added family-friendly element.

-In 2015, while with her then two-year-old son Giorgio and seven months pregnant with her second child, Blackwood was kicked off a United Airlines flight from San Francisco to Vancouver because her baby would not stop crying.
+In 2015, while with her then two-year-old son Giorgio and seven months pregnant with her second child, Blackwood was kicked off a United Airlines flight from San Francisco to Vancouver because her child would not stop screaming.
 After being warned three times, Blackwood and her child were forced to exit the plane, yet the toddler was sound asleep by the time the singer's baggage was removed from the aircraft.
 Blackwood took to social media to air her grievances with the airline, who received negative feedback from what the Canadian musician called "discrimination", and positive reinforcement from frequent flyers who feel the air travel industry has been too accommodating to parents of disruptive and sometimes dangerously unruly children.